TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-19-how-to-delegate-monorepo-split-to-multiple-git-repositories-to-github-and-travis.md

     "So, anyone can now push to your repository whatever he wants?"
 </blockquote>

-This is valid question that was probably scratching your mind when you saw *Github + Travis + git + open-source* combination.
+This is a valid question that was probably scratching your mind when you saw *Github + Travis + git + open-source* combination.
 Travis is basically a terminal, that runs few command lines.
 What would prevent someone from using this to "play with" your repository?

-Let's look at repository address in our example:
+Let's look at the repository address in our example:

 ```bash
 git@github.com:Symplify/MonorepoBuilder.git